The True Cost of Selling a House in Spokane: Fees, Repairs & Hidden Expenses

 What Does It Really Cost to Sell a House in Spokane?

 Before estimating costs, it's helpful to understand the current Spokane market.
-Here’s where things stand:
+The following statistics are based on Spokane County as a whole, providing the broadest view of local conditions:

 1. Real Estate Agent Fees (Commission)